joinpursuit/AC_4_Web/units/deepdive/lessons/node_fs_module/node_fs_module.md

 ## Sync vs Async

 A lot of `fs` methods come in two flavors - async, and sync.
-Most node methods are executed asynchronosly by default.
+Most node methods are executed asynchronously by default.
 Sync blocks execution - no other code will be executed until the operation is completed.
 Async (which stands for asynchronous) means that execution is not blocked.
 Javascript will continue to the next code and the callback will be invoked later.

 Synchronously read a file: